 What is trunk-based development?

 The trunk-based development workflow is one of the most popular development frameworks among developer teams.
-In this workflow, only a single branch (trunk) is considered the main one.
-It holds the project’s deployable code.

 A developer can directly push changes to the main branch, but if a coding activity requires more extensive time — perhaps a few days — they can check out a branch from main, move the changes into it, then merge it back in when development is complete.